fetchcat/linux-scripts/README.md

 # Arch Install Bash Script

-## Information
+## About

-Easy Arch Install with choices from the following options:
+Easy Arch Install to a single drive (no swap) with the following options:

-- Drive to install to (shows available drives with capacity for ease of indentification)
+- Easily choose drive to install to (shows capacity for quick identification)
 - Ext4 or BTRFS filesystem (Ubuntu-style subvolumes for TimeShift)
 - Minimal Xfce, KDE, Cinnamon or no desktop
 - AMD or Intel Microcode
-- AMD, Intel, Nvidia and VMware/Virtualbox video drivers
+- AMD, Intel, Nvidia or VMware/Virtualbox video drivers

 ## Installation